-At the outset, preliminary study was held in the spring semester in order to discover the impact of ChatGPT on EFL students' writing skills in the Georgian context.
+A preliminary study was initially conducted during the spring semester to examine the impact of ChatGPT on the writing skills of EFL students within the Georgian context.
 The BA students (freshmen) aged between 18-20 participated in the experiment representing B2 level all of whom were Georgians.
 It was confined to the higher educational institutions where the experiment was subsequently conducted.
 The preliminary study identified issues related to the impact of ChatGPT on EFL students' writing skills among university students, leading to the exploration of research grounds and the proposal of an experimental model.